- Birthplace: Frederiksberg, Denmark

 - Honours: English League Cup: 2013; Danish Superliga: 2005; Danish Cup 2003, 2005; Danish Super Cup: 2002, 2005

-Michael Laudrup is a Danish legend, considered the country's greatest-ever footballer.
-He has followed his outstanding playing career by moving into management, a journey that led him to take the manager's job at Welsh club Swansea in 2012.
+Michael Laudrup is a Danish legend, widely considered the country's greatest-ever footballer, and followed his outstanding playing career by moving into management.

 Michael Laudrup has a new challenge